NewsInSA

 Soweto residents vow to keep Maponya Mall closed for 7 days after a deadly attack on e-hailing drivers, demanding accountability from mall management and government while calling for consumer rights protection.

-Soweto residents have vowed to keep Maponya Mall closed for seven days following a deadly attack on e-hailing drivers, which they allege was orchestrated by minibus taxi operators seeking to monopolize the transport sector.
-The community is demanding that the mall’s management and government officials take accountability for the volatile situation.
+Soweto, Johannesburg — Residents of Soweto have vowed to keep Maponya Mall closed for seven days following a deadly attack on e-hailing drivers allegedly carried out by minibus taxi operators seeking to dominate the local transport sector.
+The community is demanding accountability from both mall management and government authorities to address the volatile situation.

-Residents described the attack as an affront to their rights, highlighting that customers should have the freedom to choose services like Uber without intimidation or coercion from taxi operators.
-“When I say I want to take an Uber, I must be allowed,” one resident said.
+“When I say I want to take an Uber, I must be allowed,” said one resident.
 “We must be given our preferences, and the government must protect our rights as the consumers of this country.”

 Related Articles